sanika-dpandit/CSEC-Internship-ElevateLabs-2025/README.md

 - Screenshots / reports
 - Scripts or tools used (where applicable)

----

-> 💡 **Note:** All tasks were completed in a safe, controlled environment using only free/open-source tools.
+>  **Note:** All tasks were completed in a safe, controlled environment using only free/open-source tools.
 This internship focused on self-learning, ethical security practices, and hands-on experimentation.

----

 Thanks for visiting!

-## Skills Gained

-- Port scanning and TCP/UDP understanding
-- Email threat analysis and phishing detection
-- Vulnerability scanning and CVSS scoring
-- Firewall configuration and port blocking
-- Packet sniffing and protocol analysis
-- Password strength and brute-force prevention
-- Browser extension security
-- Steganography (image-based data hiding)

-## Tools Used

-- Nmap
-- Wireshark
-- Nessus Essentials / OpenVAS
-- UFW / Windows Firewall
-- Python (for steganography)
-- Passwordmeter.com
-- Web browsers (Chrome/Firefox)

-## Repository Structure

-Each task has:
-- A `README.md` explaining steps taken
-- Screenshots or reports
-- Code/config files (if applicable)

-> **Note:** All tasks were performed on a local system or virtual environment.
-No paid tools were used.
-All reports and screenshots are original.

 Thanks for viewing!